Nevenall/sufficient-reason/System/Working_Magick.md

 #### Other Meta-effects

-  Use a pattern sphere to tether a feat to a pattern.
+  Use a pattern sphere to tether a working to a pattern.

-  > For example: Use Life to tie an effect to a person so it will follow them around.
+  > For example: Use Life to tie your rain cloud effect to a person so it will follow them around whereever they go.

   Use Time to create a feat with delayed effect.